 Whitewater Pottery Examples

-Despite the large size of the potteries, relatively few examples of their ware survived, especially undamaged pieces.
-Whitewater pottery is extremely porous and brittle so it easily cracks, breaks, chips, and the glaze tends to peel when it gets wet and freezes.
-This gallery contains photos of some of the pieces that did somehow survive.
+In spite of the fact that Whitewater was the larger pottery producing center in the state, relatively few examples of their ware survived, especially undamaged pieces.
+Whitewater pottery is extremely porous and brittle, so it easily cracks, breaks, chips, and the glaze tends to peel when it gets wet and freezes.
+This gallery contains photos of some of the pieces that survived.

 Only a couple of surviving pieces have stamps but Whitewater pottery is often identifiable based on the glaze, decoration and light weight.
-We have attributed some piece to specific potteries based on similarities to sherd recovered from pottery sites, but most cannot yet be identified.
+We have attributed some pieces to specific potteries based on similarities to shards recovered from Whitewater pottery sites, but most cannot yet be identified.
 Attribution of unstamped earthenware can never be 100% and there are many pieces of earthenware with similarities with Whitewater but uncertain at best.
 The photos below should help.

 Sherds from the Fremont Street Pottery site